 So how do you get pork rinds looking like bread crumbs?
-Well, in this recipe, I just add the pre-crushed rinds to the other ingredients and mix it in a bowl.
+In this recipe, I just add the pre-crushed rinds to the other ingredients and mix them in a bowl.

-The serving size for each low carb crab cake is about a two-inch cake.
+The serving size for these low-carb crab cakes is about one 2-inch cake.

-Some people think that you need tartar sauce as a topping for crab cakes.
-But as I mention in the intro to this recipe, if you do them up the proper way, you certainly won’t need any tartar.
+Some people think that you need crab cake sauce like tartar.
+But as I mention in the intro to this recipe, if you do them up the proper way, you certainly won’t need any tartar sauce.

-And if you become expert at making this easy keto crab cakes recipe, you’ll likely won't even need any lemon juice to top it off.
+Plus, if you become an expert at making this easy keto crab cakes recipe, you probably won't need any lemon juice to top it off either.

 Easy Keto Crab Cakes with Pork Rinds